 Bong Cleaners & Pretreaters

 Keeping your piece clean is important unless you like the distinctive stench and taste of old bong water.
 This can be done a few ways.
 Bong cleaners are generally classed as either abrasive or a soak, with pretty straightforward purposes.
 I like to use an abrasive for bongs to get into the percs and downstems, but I like a soak for pipes so I can “set it and forget it”.
-There are also pretreaters that you can add to your bong water to prevent resin forming in the first place.
+There are also pretreaters that you can add to your bong water to prevent resin forming in the first place, like the Rez block cleaner.
 Lastly, you can add flavouring to your clean bong water to get a customized flavor profile.
 Grape kush through blueberry flavoured water?
 Don't mind if I do.
 Or what about Rasta Rootbeer?
 Hell's yeah.
 One thing you should never add to your bong?
 Alcohol.
 For one thing, huffing alcohol is bad for you, and it won't even work.
 Alcohol filters out the cannabinoids you want, which is why tinctures are an effective means of extracting.

 Bong cleaners are fantastic, but if even that seems like too much work, silicone is for you.
 This space age material is popping up everywhere, and the green room is no exception.
 Food safe silicone bongs and pipes are easy to clean and virtually indestructible.
 Throw it in the dishwasher!